 Description: In this course, the student obtains an understanding of the Ontario Building Code and the basics of blueprint reading and drafting.

 Description: Students will apply basic math skills to trade-related problems and construction layout.

-Description: This course will introduce the student to the oxy-fuel welding, cutting and shielded metal arc welding (SMAW) processes.
-The classroom theory component will present the theoretical principles and safety aspects.
-The shop component will allow the student to apply proper safety procedures and develop the required skills necessary for oxy-fuel welding, cutting and SMAW welding.
+Description: This course will introduce the student to the oxy-fuel welding, cutting and shielded arc welding (SMAW) processes.
+The classroom theory component will present the theoretical principles and safety aspect.
+The shop component will allow the student to apply proper safety procedures and develop the required skills necessary for the oxy-fuel welding, cutting and SMAW welding.

 |FPLT1020||Field Placement (Women in Skilled Trades)

 Description: On-the-job training using the MAESD training standards for the General Carpenter trade applying the skills taught in-school.
 Demonstrate effective work habits, time management and organizational skills.

 Program Advisory CommitteesThe College appoints Program Advisory Committee members for diploma, degree, certificate and apprenticeship programs.
 Committees are composed of employers, practitioners and recent program graduates.
 College representatives (students, faculty, and administrators) are resource persons.
 Each committee advises the Board on the development of new programs, the monitoring of existing programs and community acceptance of programs.

 For a list of the current members, please visit our Program Advisory Committees.

 Apprenticeship RegistrationBefore registering as an apprenticeship you must:

 - Request registration from the Ministry of Advanced Education and Skills Development